Mjz86/c_colon/mcc.md

 4. ( dependent on 3) replacement or extension ( probably a fork ) of the llvm back-end, linker:

-not in scope rn, but the reason being is to be able to nativity support the mcc abi in all platforms instead of piggybacking it on top of the c abi.
+not in scope rn, but the reason being is to be able to nativity support the mcc ABI in all platforms instead of piggybacking it on top of the c ABI .